The Connection between Dusty Star-Forming Galaxies and the First Massive Quenched Galaxies: Results

 In this section, we present the evolution of key galaxy properties across cosmic time for the massive quiescent galaxies within our semi-analytic model.
 In particular, we aim to explore the link between this population and sub-millimetre-bright dusty star-forming galaxies.

 In Figure \ref{fig:SFR-Mstar}, we present the star-formation rate (SFR)–stellar mass ($M_{\star}$) relation of galaxies in our model at similar redshifts as to the selected MQs analysed in this work.
 We define MQs following the criteria of \citet{carnall20}: \begin{itemize} \item $\log (M_{\star}/\rm{M_{\odot}}) \geq 10.6$ \item ${\rm{sSFR}} \leq 0.2 / t_{{\rm obs}} (z)$ \end{itemize} where sSFR denotes the specific star-formation rate (SFR$/M_{\star}$), and $t_{\rm obs} (z)$ is the age of the Universe at redshift $z$.
 The MQ regime is indicated in Figure \ref{fig:SFR-Mstar} by the light red shaded region.
 As expected, the number of MQs in our model declines with increasing redshift.
 In total, we find $10,805$ MQs at $z = 2$, $446$ at $z = 3$, and just $21$ at $z = 4$ within the full $(713.6 \, {\rm cMpc})^3$ \texttt{Millennium} volume.
+For completeness, we also show the `main sequence' in Figure \ref{fig:SFR-Mstar}, which we obtained by calculating, in stellar mass bins, the median and standard deviation of the SFR of star-forming (${\rm sSFR} > 0.2 / t_{{\rm obs}} (z)$) galaxies.